Blosterhxh/simple_lora/README.md

 For the next experiments, I will summarize what I have gleaned from the articles without justification; for details of the reasoning, see the individual summaries of the articles.

 For training config, we take a constant number of steps of 1000 so as not to prolong the training, and we will study the influence of the other parameters.

+The images dataset is in the dataset folder, it consists of only 5 images as advised by : https://arxiv.org/pdf/2208.01618.

 # Choice of learning rate for inversion